isomerpages/mlaw-acd/_customers/0-what-i-should-know.md

 The law prohibits regulated dealers from completing the transaction with you, if you do not provide these information.

 #### What happens to my personal information?
 All personal information provided by you to the regulated dealers will be kept confidential in accordance with the Personal Data Protection Act 2012.
-You may refer to the Notice for Customers [here](/notice-for-customers/) for more information on the type of information regulated dealers may require from you.
+You may refer to the [Notice for Customers](/notice-for-customers/) for more information on the type of information regulated dealers may require from you.